 - Take the remaining wire and form a ring that’s approximately 24 inches round.

-- Once the ring is formed, put the straight end of wire into the small loop you created in step 2 to close the circle form together.
+- Once the ring is formed, put the straight end of the wire into the small loop you created in step 2 to close the circle form together.
 Set these aside for now.

 - Now take the eight pieces that are straight and do the same as step 2 on both sides, but don’t fully close them around to the wire.
 Make them more of a “u” shape.
 Repeat this process for each of these and make sure that the “u” shapes are both going the same direction on the same side.